tanishsidhu/payload-gen/README.md

 | Excel → fields (B) | Rules + fuzzy match | Deterministic; bank users already have spreadsheets |
 | Multi-step planning | Simple rules (v1) | Shows the seam exists; full planner is a separate product |

-**Why this section matters:** Senior engineers are judged on **problem decomposition**, not "I fine-tuned a model."
-The thesis is: *only Layer C earned fine-tuning* — everything else is retrieval, mapping, or orchestration.
+**Why this section matters:** The thesis is: *only Layer C earned fine-tuning* — everything else is retrieval, mapping, or orchestration.

 ---